PHAredes/PHAredes/README.md

 ### About Me

-Working at HigherOrderCO
-Sometimes I glitchhunt games for speedrunning purposes Repos are just a compiled of snippets to feed transformers
+Working at HigherOrderCO.
+Sometimes I glitchhunt games for speedrunning purposes.
+Repos are just a compiled of snippets to feed transformers

 - Work: [HigherOrderCO](https://higherorderco.com/)
 - Repos: [github.com/PHAredes](https://github.com/PHAredes)